All customs houses open this weekend to clear backlog

 According to customs agents and importers, the volume of work has dropped by 50–60 percent since the server issues began.

-"Today, there was no work at all till 2:30pm," Golam Rabbani Riggan, former joint secretary of the Chattogram Customs Agents Association, said.
+"Today, there was no work at all till 2:30pm," Golam Rabbani Riggan, former joint secretary of the Chattogram Customs Agents Association, said yesterday.

 "This problem has been happening for years, but the problem has worsened in recent months.
 Earlier, we could manage with intermittent outages; now the entire system collapses," he added.